Ithaqua (film): Production

 The film is directed and produced by Casey Walker and co-written by Walker with Peter Vicaire and Pascal Trottier.
 The film is produced by Hammer Films.

 The cast includes Luke Hemsworth, Kevin Durand, Michael Pitt, Craig Lauzon and Leenah Robinson.

-Principal photography took place in Thunder Bay, Ontario in January 2025.
+Principal photography took place in Thunder Bay, Ontario in January 2025 and with production finished, first look images from filming were released in February 2026.

+Distribution

+The film is slated to premiere in August 2026 at FrightFest, followed by its Canadian premiere at the 2026 Cinéfest Sudbury International Film Festival.

+It will be screened in Panorama section of the 59th Sitges Film Festival in October 2026.